a19xinhu/ProjectAssignment/README.md

     }

 ```
-These code is about how to get the data and show it on the main activity.
+These code is about how to get the data and show it on the main activity. <br>
-Code in the OnCreate function is used to set adapter and layout manager to the recycler view.
+Code in the OnCreate function is used to set adapter and layout manager to the recycler view.   <br>
-Code in the onPostExecute function is used to get data and add data to adapter.
+Code in the onPostExecute function is used to get data and add data to adapter. <br>
 To get data from internet and show it in right place.
-It also need the help of file Data.java, DataAdapter.java and JsonTask.java.
+It also need the help of file Data.java, DataAdapter.java and JsonTask.java. <br>

 At bottom of screenshot is the button to start about activity.